 Oracle Hyperion - end of support

 This version was released 2015 and has been great for stability and functionality.
 I'm guessing that many of you are already using 126.96.36.199 today and are in a position where the product is supporting your needs in a pleasant way without any major issues.
-From what we know so far, the general end of support for 188.8.131.52 is December 31 2020, and end of extended support is December 31 2021.
+From what we know so far, the general end of support for 188.8.131.52 has been increased to December 31 2021.
 This may feel far away, but time flies and we are already approaching 2020.

 This release has been communicated as the "last version" and will move to be part of Oracle Applications Unlimited.
 Here you can read the official announcement.
 Many believe that the support ends in 2030.
 However, they are in fact saying that the Oracle Premier Support for Oracle Hyperion EPM System 11.2 is available through at least 2030.
 To me, this is a major difference!

 Hosting your Hyperion products on Windows is probably the most common setup.
 184.108.40.206 is supported to run on Microsoft Server 2012 (all service packs) and Microsoft Server 2012 R2.
 Support for Microsoft Server 2012 ended on 9 October 2018, and end of extended support for the operating system will be on 10 October 2023.
 In general, this means that your security fixes will be covered until the end of extended support with no extra costs, but no development or new design will be added during this period.

 Some of you host your EPM Hyperion products on Linux.
 If you are running 220.127.116.11 on Linux, the latest version of Oracle Unbreakable Linux is version 6.
 Version 7 is unfortunately not supported for 18.104.22.168.
 The Linux version 6 end of support is 31 March 2021.

 Microsoft SQL Server